etsaone/etsa/Constitution.md

 ## Section 2

-Each member of The House of Representatives and The Senate will be chosen on 28th day of every month by the Monarch of the Commonwealth.
+Each member of The House of Representatives and The Senate will be elected on 15th and 28th day of every month.

 ## Section 3

-The number of members in The House of Representatives and The Senate will be hereby, decided by the Congress of the commonwealth.
+The number of members in The House of Representatives and The Senate will be hereby, decided by the Congress of the commonwealth via legislation.

 ## Section 4

-Every member of the Congress who is not the Vice President or the Speaker of the house shall hold the power and weight of one vote, in any poll, bill, or election.
+Every member of the Congress shall hold the power and weight of one vote, in any bill, or election.

 ## Section 5